 I won’t say those fears were all groundless, but there was also so much to hope for and be grateful for: so many blessings to count.
 I’ve come to realise, since then, that the calmer and happier and more loving I can be, the better things tend to go.
-I know that sounds really obvious, but it’s harder in practice than in theory!
+I know that sounds really obvious, but it’s harder in practice than in theory.

-And so here we all are, with our much-loved boy, as lucky as anything.
 We’ve been helped along the way by some great people – not least the staff at Tom’s excellent school – and some brilliant charities:

-The National Autistic Society – I recently did an EarlyBird course with the National Autistic Society – this brings together parents and carers with staff from the child’s school to learn about autism and strategies that can help to give children the best possible chance to thrive.
+The National Autistic Society – I did an EarlyBird course with the National Autistic Society – this brings together parents and carers with staff from the child’s school to learn about autism and strategies that can help to give children the best possible chance to thrive.

 South and Vale Carers Centre – fantastic volunteers provide advice on filling in DLA (Disability Living Allowance) forms – which are pretty daunting, and very long.